ymadoff/ryba/ambari/server/index.coffee.md

 # Ambari Server

 [Ambari-server][Ambari-server] is the master host for ambari software.
-Once logged into the ambari server host, the administrotr can  provision, manage and monitor  a Hadoop cluster.
+Once logged into the ambari server host, the administrator can  provision, manage and monitor a Hadoop cluster.

     module.exports = []